 For details on planning your deployment, see the SAP ASE planning guide.

-If you do not already have a Google Cloud Platform project with billing enabled, you must create one before you can deploy a VM for your SAP ASE installation.
+If you do not already have a Google Cloud project with billing enabled, you must create one before you can deploy a VM for your SAP ASE installation.

 To create a project: